iterative/dvc.org/content/docs/command-reference/repro.md

   independent unit.

-- `-R`, `--recursive` - determines the stages to reproduce by searching each target directory and its subdirectories.
-If there are no directories among the `targets`, this option is ignored.
+- `-R`, `--recursive` - determines the stages to reproduce by searching each target directory (if any) and their subdirectories.

 - `--no-commit` - do not save outputs to cache.
 A DVC-file is created and an entry is added to `.dvc/state`, while nothing is added to the cache.